marcusoftnet/marcusoftnet.github.io/_posts/2017-02-24-comments-on-board-practices-4.md

 > What decisions are we going to make differently based of this metric - and how

 I think that's a really good question to ask about colours on our stickies too; sure we'll write everything from Department X on green stickies - but why?
-Are we going to prioritise them over other things?
+Are we going to prioritize them over other things?
 Are they to be handled with any special attention?

 If not - I say it's better to write them on normal color.
 Until we know if and how we are going to behave differently with them.